California Performance Bonds

 - Performance bonds are underwritten and priced by surety companies to theoretically not have losses.
 Therefore, surety companies have to do their due diligence when evaluating contractors financially and operationally to ensure they believe they can perform the work.

-To obtain a performance bond, surety agencies will look at several kinds of financial records and review aspects of the contractor’s business experience.
-The requirements will depend on the size of the performance bonds you need and the total amount of bonds you will have outstanding at any one time.
+To obtain a performance bond, surety agencies will look at several kinds of financial records and review aspects of your business experience.
+The requirements will depend on the size of the performance bonds you need and the total amount of bonds you will have outstanding at any one time.:

-- Bonds less than $750K – These can often be obtained with a simple one or two page application based on strong credit of the owners of the company and past experience of completing similar size jobs.
+- Bonds less than $750K – These can often be obtained with a simple one or two-page application based on the strong credit of the owners of the company and past experience of completing similar size jobs.

-- Bonds over $1.5 million – When getting into higher levels of bonding, engaging a construction oriented CPA may be required.
+- Bonds over $2 million – When getting into higher levels of bonding, engaging a construction-oriented CPA may be required.
 These provide a higher level of assurance to the surety company along with reports that allow them to track job performance.

 The right surety bond agency can assist and guide you through this process, ensuring that you obtain a performance bond and get it timely.
-No two contractors are the same, and an agent well-versed in surety like CSBA, can make sure the requirements are tailored to your unique needs and situation.
+No two businesses are the same, and an agent well-versed in surety like CSBA can make sure the requirements are tailored to your unique needs and situation.